davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Something Has Gone Very Wrong

 TODO take a second to reflect on what a simple problem we were trying to solve, how simple our solution was initially, how we added a simple requirement, and suddenly ended up in a labrynth of ever-growing complexity and dead ends.
 Something has gone very wrong in our lives.
 It doesn't feel like the problem should be this hard, right?
 Then say yeah, other people thought so too.
-And lead into the whole industry getting stuck, what you do when you're stuck, FLP, yadda yadda
+And lead into the whole industry getting stuck, what you do when you're stuck, FLP, yadda yadda.
+Part of this discussion can preview FLP by pointing out the weird way we keep getting dead-ended, first by creating an algorithm which is not fault tolerant, then trying to fix that and ending up with agreement violations.